Sevilla on the other side. Things to do in Seville.

 San Jorge Castle

-Originally an islamic fortress, this Castle was for many,may years the prison of the Spanish Inquisition.One of the things to do in Seville, is to visit the Museun, focused on the Castle of the Spanish Inquisition and religious repression.
+Originally an islamic fortress, this Castle was for many,may years the prison of the Spanish Inquisition.One of the things to do in Seville, is to visit the Inquisition Museum, a place for reflection about religious repression and intolerance.

 Its name Betis, was the name of the Guadalquivir river in roman times.
 One of the most popular Streets in the city and with an spectacular view over the other bank of the river.